dhakal79/Portfolio-project-MS2/README.md

 --------------- | -------------------------------- | ---------------
 Responsive | Responsive of the page in differnce screen sizes (mobile and website) using differnt breakpoints were checked.| PASS
-Submit/Reset| Checked if submit and reset button works or not|PASS Radio buttons| Checked if radio button works or not|PASS Placeholder| Checked if placeholder on the full name and email addres works or not|PASS Google map| Checked if google map when clicked on view larger map redirect to the google map page in new tab works ot not|PASS
-Accessibility | Checked the accessibility of the page using lighthouse| PASS
+Submit/Reset| Checked if submit and reset button works or not|PASS Placeholder| Checked if placeholder on the full name, email addres and text box works or not|PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS

 ![Contact-html page accessibility](/assets/images/feedback-accessibility.jpg)